Winter Sales Event - Get $20 Off a New Smart Oil Gauge with code WINTER2025 - Shop Now

 Installation On Outdoor Tanks

 Additionally, it is important to note that the Smart Oil Gauge is NOT compatible with underground oil tanks.
 This is because the gauge’s signal gets sent out in a cone shape.
-So if you were to go ahead and install them on either the fill or vent pipe of the tank, it would not read down in the tank.
+So if you were to go ahead and install it on either the fill or vent pipe of the tank, it would not read down in the tank.
 It would bounce off the sides of the piping and always come back as full.

 If your tank is an in-ground tank, you will likely see these pipes sticking up out of the ground.
 These are the vent and fill pipes.
 If you were to install the Smart Oil Gauge on one of these tanks, you would likely not be able to read the tank level.